Electronics Supply Chain Risk Report: Q2 2026

 When we published our first 2026 supply chain outlook in March, we wrote that the electronics supply chain had permanently changed.
 The past eleven weeks have shown how quickly that change can show up in actual purchase orders, quoted lead times, freight assumptions, and landed-cost models.

-Since that report, the United States and Israel launched strikes against Iran, commercial traffic through the Strait of Hormuz has become severely constrained, memory contract prices have posted some of the sharpest quarterly increases the market has seen in years, selected discrete and power semiconductor families have moved into 40- to 60-plus-week lead times, and the U.S. tariff regime has shifted again as the Section 122 surcharge moves through the courts.
-The conflict began on February 28, 2026, and public reporting from CRS described pre-war Hormuz traffic at roughly 130 ships per day, falling to only a handful of daily transits by April.1
+Since that report, the United States and Israel launched strikes against Iran.
+Commercial traffic through the Strait of Hormuz has become severely constrained as a result.
+At the same time, memory contract prices have posted some of the sharpest quarterly increases the market has seen in years.
+Selected discrete and power semiconductor families have moved into 40- to 60-plus-week lead times.
+Finally, the U.S. tariff regime has shifted again as the Section 122 surcharge moves through the courts.

 This is the first installment of PPSI’s new Quarterly Supply Chain Report series.
 The pace of change in the electronics market has made a once-a-year update insufficient.
-Our customers need visibility into what is happening now and what is likely to affect the next ninety days of procurement activity, so they can make program decisions with the best information available.
+Our customers need visibility into what is happening now and what is likely to affect the next ninety days of procurement activity.
+This insight allows teams to make program decisions with the best information available.

-The headline is straightforward: nearly every major cost input PPSI tracks is moving in the wrong direction at the same time.
+The headline is straightforward.
+Nearly every major cost input PPSI tracks is moving in the wrong direction at the same time.
 Components, memory, energy, freight, and tariffs are all under pressure simultaneously.
 There is no single disruption to manage around.
-There is a stack of overlapping disruptions, each one feeding the next.
+Instead, there is a stack of overlapping disruptions where each one feeds the next.

 Printed circuit board assembly on the production floor